djeada/Git-Notes/notes/14_branching_strategies.md

 #### Advantages

-* Concurrent Version Maintenance: This approach allows for the simultaneous maintenance of multiple product versions.
+* This approach allows for the simultaneous maintenance of multiple product versions.
-* Full Feature Completion: Features aren't deployed to production until they're entirely completed, eliminating the need for feature toggles.
+* Features aren't deployed to production until they're entirely completed, eliminating the need for feature toggles.
-* Streamlined Hotfix Merging and Deployment: The process of merging and deploying hotfixes is simplified as they are limited to their respective release branches.
+* The process of merging and deploying hotfixes is simplified as they are limited to their respective release branches.

 #### Disadvantages

-* Infrequent Deployments: With this approach, deployments occur less frequently since they are tied to releases.
+* With this approach, deployments occur less frequently since they are tied to releases.
-* Absence of Continuous Integration: Changes aren't continuously integrated across different branches or releases.
+* Changes aren't continuously integrated across different branches or releases.
-* Complexity of Merging Fixes: Merging fixes between different release branches can be complex and time-consuming.
+* Merging fixes between different release branches can be complex and time-consuming.
-* Coordination Demand: Coordinating teams and releases could be challenging, especially if there are numerous concurrent releases.
+* Coordinating teams and releases could be challenging, especially if there are numerous concurrent releases.

 #### When to Use